 About the Author

-My journey to becoming a writer began at a young age, fueled by a desire to be 'special' and find an escape from bullying.
+My journey to becoming a writer began at a young age (11), fueled by a desire to be 'special' and find an escape from bullying.
 Writing provided that powerful outlet, transforming personal pain into creative expression.
-I've also navigated challenges like homelessness, and these experiences, though difficult, have profoundly shaped who I am and given me a unique perspective.
+I've also navigated challenges like homelessness, and these experiences, though difficult, have profoundly shaped who I am and have given me a unique perspective.
 I believe these struggles have made me a more empathetic writer, enabling me to understand and portray the diverse experiences of others.
 I'm open about my past because I want to show that we can all grow from our experiences, no matter how painful.
 I'm not perfect—no one is—but I am well-lived, and that richness finds its way into every story I tell.
+Those stories are one of many genres I write, and I combine many of the genres together to make things more interesting!
+Writing is an adventure, so instead of turning down an idea, I write what calls to me.
+That means diving fully into all those genres.
+As it turns out, I'm not the only author who does that!
+But everything I've gone through, added to my personality, makes me different.
+I used to hate being different; now I cherish it.

 There are a few events in my life that I thank God for.